Franciscoborges2002/EIS/aulas.md

 - Uma das carateristicas da tech, as tech vao ser adotadas, pois elas vai evoluir ao longo do tempo, vai se moldando as circunstancias do dia a dia das pessoas

 Olhar para os nossos temas, pensar como poderiamos *(assumir algum tipo de plataforma digital).
 Como podem ser aplicadas nos nossos temas, por muitas entidades diferentes a colaborar e ao mesmo tempo gerar novas combinacoes e adotando as melhores combinacoes.

+# 28/03/2024

+Os exemplos deviam estar mais aprofundados, demos exemplos muito genericos

+## Notas sobre a aula

+### Digital Innovation
+* helping structure the area of innovation
+* in my area how can i have more impact?
+* example: ipod, introduced the subscription model to all world, only by changing the way people made the payments
+* Enterprises inovate in more than 1 area, at least 2 or 3
+* Teacher says to explore to 3 examples, try to find real examples, andexplain well why those examples *encaixam* in that 10 areas